Igbemo/wireframing/README.md

 Navigation: Shows how users will move through the site or application.
 Content Placement: Indicates where text, images, and other content will be positioned.
 Functionality: Outlines key functionalities and interactions.

+# 2. Types of Wireframes
+					#Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.

+Use:
+Early in the design process
+During brainstorming, concept validation, or requirement gathering To communicate structure and basic layout with stakeholders quickly To get early feedback before investing time in visuals or interactions

+				#High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.
+Use:
+Later in the design phase
+Before development begins
+For usability testing, stakeholder approval, or developer hand-off